xkahn/camlink/README.md

 At some point

+## This is a Cam Link bug 4K.
+What does Elgato support say?

+I contacted Elgato about the issue and got this reply:

+> Thank you for contacting Elgato Technical support.
+>
+> I understand you are in need of some information regarding running a Cam Link 4K on a Linux computer.
+I will be happy to help!
+>
+> As it turns out, Linux OS is not supported.
+Elgato products were designed to work with Windows and Mac only.
+>
+> I understand this may not be the information your were expecting to hear and for that I apologize.

 ## Alternatives

-There are several other possible fixes for the color issue for the Camlink:
+There are several other possible fixes for the color issue for the Cam Link 4K:

 * Hack the firmware to stop returning invalid colorspaces: https://assortedhackery.com/patching-cam-link-to-play-nicer-on-linux/
 * Use a dummy video source and ffmpeg to convert the color to something different: https://www.reddit.com/r/linuxhardware/comments/dzqmvq/did_anyone_tried_an_elgato_cam_link_4k_on_gnulinux/fjdsx96/
 * Build an exception into the v4l2 driver for the Camlink to ignore the extra colorspaces
-* Contact Camlink support... maybe they have a better answer?